Skip to main content

 The Breach Level Trails Upward

-The breach level moves up whenever the account reaches a new highest balance.
+The breach level moves up whenever the account reaches a new highest equity.

 For example: